HotPocketHPE/mhguide/mhguide.md

 The small opening created by a head turn is great for cashing in your built-up stagger!
 See the [Stagger Control](#stagger-control) section for more on this.

-If the angle the monster has to turn is big enough, it will execute the turn in two parts.
-By moving against the direction of rotation for the second part, the monster won't be able to switch directions, creating space.
+By moving against the direction of rotation of a head turn, the monster won't be able to follow you as much, creating space.

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!